isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 2. What should travellers do if their flight arrives earlier than their hotel check-in time?

 Travellers must proceed immediately to their place of accommodation for self-isolation.
-They are not allowed to stay in the airport or wait in the hotel lobby prior to check-in.
+They are <u>not allowed</u> to stay in the airport or wait in the hotel lobby prior to check-in.
 They should seek their hotel’s assistance to arrange for early check-in.
 If this is not possible, they can cancel or modify their reservation and arrange a booking at another hotel for self-isolation.

 #### 3. What should travellers do if they test positive for COVID-19?

 Should you test positive for COVID-19, you will be placed on Protocol 2 of MOH’s Health Protocols by default and should self-isolate for at least 72 hours at your place of accommodation.
-You may refer to https://www.covid.gov.sg/well-and-positive-or-condition-assessed-mild-by-doctor for details on Protocol 2.
+You may refer to <a href="https://www.covid.gov.sg/well-and-positive-or-condition-assessed-mild-by-doctor" target="_blank">https://www.covid.gov.sg/well-and-positive-or-condition-assessed-mild-by-doctor</a> for details on Protocol 2.
 If you were planning to depart from Singapore, you are required to defer your travel plans until you complete self-isolation and obtain a negative ART result.
 If you are a higher-risk individual and tested positive on your ART, please visit a clinic to seek medical advice immediately even if you are feeling well.
 If you feel unwell while in Singapore, please refer to https://www.covid.gov.sg/travellers.
 Prevailing medical treatment and recovery charges may apply.

 Please also note that if a traveller’s test result is confirmed to be positive, all persons who had shared the same room with the traveller, as well as those identified to be a close contact, may be served with a Health Risk Warning (HRW).